schollz/musicsaur/README.md

-# sync-music-player
+# μsic

-Allows you to play music from your library, in sync, with various other computers.
-This is the simplest form of syncing.
-Multiple clients request songs from the server, to which the server provides, along with a specified time to play the song.
-All the clients use the server to [sync their clocks](http://www.mine-control.com/zack/timesync/timesync.html) and then they all try to play the songs at the same time (works pretty well).
+Want to sync up your music on multiple computers?
+This accomplishes exactly that - using only a simple Python server and a browser.
+Simply run the Python server, and open up a browser on each computer you want to sync up - that's it!

+This program is powered by [the excellent howler.js library from goldfire](https://github.com/goldfire/howler.js/).
+Essentially all the client computers [sync their clocks](http://www.mine-control.com/zack/timesync/timesync.html) and then try to start a song at the same time.
+Any dissimilarities between playback are also fixed, because the clients will automatically seek to the position of the server.

 ## Install